yasirbhutta/yasirbhutta.github.io/php/docs/basics-php.md

 echo $y; // outputs 15
 ?>
 ```

 [Download example code](https://github.com/yasirbhutta/php-examples/blob/master/basics/var-05.php)

-**$GLOBALS**

-- The $GLOBALS array is an associative array with the name of the global variable being the key and the contents of that variable being the value of the array element.
+$GLOBALS - The $GLOBALS array is an associative array with the name of the global variable being the key and the contents of that variable being the value of the array element.

 - $GLOBALS exists in any scope, this is because $GLOBALS is a superglobal.

-**Example #4 using $GLOBALS instead of global example**
+##### Example #4 using $GLOBALS instead of global example

 ```php
 <?php